-THEA 106 THEATER APPRECIATION 3 credits.
+THEA 106 THEATER APPRECIATION OF THE ARREST

+3 credits.
 3 hours.
 (Lecture 3 HOURS.)

-Prerequisites: ENGL 90 with a minimum grade of S or appropriate placement score.
+Prerequisites: ENGL 90 with a grade of S or appropriate placement test score.

 Theater Appreciation is an overview of theater from the playgoer's perspective.
 The course will include a discussion of theater as a composite art form, investigate theater practices that relate to audiences, and examine the function of the playwright, actor, director, designer, and others in relationship to the creation of a theatrical production.
+(MOTR THEA 100A)